jaymoulin/yamete/README.md

 ### Optional parameter
  - `-d` or `--drivers`: the path to custom drivers to handle some URL
  - `-p` or `--pdf`: Add this parameter to download a single PDF file instead of multiple images
+ - `-e` or `--errors`: Add this parameter to put all urls that failed in another file

 ### Downloads